 KTM after bankruptcy: Production starts in March – hope for 1,800 jobs!

-The challenges and prospect of improvement
+The challenges and prospects for improvement